Skip to main content

 I guess they technically are.
 But when one person apparently enjoys unchecked control over all of them…

-[Guitar begins strumming with Alanis Morissette vocalizing]
+[Guitar strumming begins with Alanis Morissette vocalizing]

 Matt melts down